 It’s especially magic around Christmas time in New York too!
 Plus the ice skating rink here is free in the winter if you have your own skates!

 One of the most necessary cultural experiences in the city has to be a visit to the 9/11 Memorial.
 Two memorial fountains are placed in Lower Manhattan to honor the victims of 9/11.
 It is a very somber experience and a great place to pay respects to the lives lost.
 While there is a museum you can also visit, the 9/11 Memorial is a completely a completely free experience.

 No tickets are needed and it is an open space available to anyone.
 It is open 24 hours.

-Another one of the best free things to do in NYC is a visit to Grand Central Terminal.
+Another one of the best free things to do in NYC is a visit to Grand Central Terminal, one of the most famous Midtown attractions.
 Used primarily as a destination for commuters to and from the city, Grand Central Terminal is also one of the best free places to go in NYC that also happens to be one of the most beautiful architectural works of art in the city.